High-availability Seamless Redundancy

 For more information, see Configuring an HSR Ring and Verifying Configuration.

-HSR Alarms
+HSR alarms

-• Full Ring Fault: This fault is generated by an HSR RedBox when both of its physical ring ports/links are down.
-This is a catastrophic failure and needs immediate attention.
-This is a major fault and can be associated with an external hardware alarm relay.
+• Full Ring Fault occurs when both ring ports or links are down.
+This major fault requires immediate attention and can trigger an external hardware alarm relay.

-The following table lists the HSR events and their representations.
+This table lists the HSR events and their representations.

 Event Number